Skip to main content

 • config.yaml is located by default at /data/mingdao/script/kubernetes

-Execute vim config.yaml to edit the file, modify the following variable values to match the actual deployment environment:
+Execute vim config.yaml to edit the file and update the variable values to match your deployment environment:

 apiVersion: v1